EdTech Platform Engineering · WordPress

 Online education platforms need a CMS that a non-technical team can operate at volume: course pages, instructor profiles, blog content, landing pages for cohort launches.
 WordPress handles this better than most headless alternatives at the scale most EdTech companies actually operate at.

 The real engineering challenges are multisite architecture for multiple markets and brands, LMS plugin integration (LearnDash, LifterLMS, Tutor LMS) at production load, and performance under high concurrent reads on course content libraries.
-Add multilingual rollouts and GDPR compliance for student data and you have a stack that requires senior judgment, not a page builder.
+Add multilingual rollouts and GDPR compliance for student data and you have a stack that requires engineering judgment.

 We do not treat EdTech sites as generic WordPress builds.
 The editorial workflow for an education platform is different from a media publisher or an e-commerce store.
 The compliance requirements for student and teacher data differ from a standard B2B site.
 We scope that in from day one.